Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 "So what happens next?"

 "Next, you go home.
 Sleep if you can.
-Tomorrow is Pattern Day—the city will be distracted, celebrating.
-I'll have people watching Vèircai's operation."
+Tomorrow the city will go about its business, and I'll have people watching Vèircai's operation."
 She stood.
 "Keep the documents for now.
 But Àrnnav—"

 "Yes?"